TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

 .. method:: socket.recv_into(buffer[, nbytes[, flags]])

-   Receive up to *nbytes* bytes from the socket, storing the data into a buffer rather than creating a new bytestring.
+   Receive up to *nbytes* bytes kutoka the socket, storing the data into a buffer rather than creating a new bytestring.
 If *nbytes* is not specified (or 0), receive up to the size available in the given buffer.
 Returns the number of bytes received.
 See the Unix manual page :manpage:`recv(2)` for the meaning